 In the North-East of England there are hundreds of public houses, but only a minority claim to be haunted, I explore the drinking houses that have had hauntings for many years.
-Rich in humour and hauntings, I detail North East Ghosts and Spirits that still dwell the pubs of this area.
+Rich in humour and hauntings, I detail North East Ghosts and Spirits that still dwell in the pubs of this area.

 The Old Silent Inn, Stanbury, West Yorkshire